 Street art and community roots at Rome’s Quadraro neighborhood

 Founded in 2010 by artist David “Diavù” Vecchiato, this street art project is known by the name of “MURo“, acronym for Museum of Urban Art of Rome that plays, in Italian, also with the word “muro” meaning “wall”, as these graffitis are precisely all over the walls of the neighborhood.

-As Rome’s city center is often described as an open-air museum thanks to its archaeological vestiges, Quadraro can easily be considered its contemporary counterpart, with the perks of being free, public and starting from the bottom of the society, rather than being commissioned by emperors, kings, or popes.
+As Rome’s city center is often described as an open-air museum thanks to its archaeological vestiges, Quadraro can easily be considered its contemporary counterpart.
+With the perks of being free, public, and starting from the bottom of the society, rather than being commissioned by emperors, kings, or popes.

-With the closest metro station being Porta Furba Quadraro along line A, start your tour from Largo dei Quintili, carrying on to Via dei Lentuli, Via dei Pisoni and the streets off these main ones to admire the work of artists such as Nicola Alessandrini, Diavù, Marco About Bevivino, Alberto Corradi, Camilla Falsini, Massimo Giacon, Lucamaleonte, Alice Pasquini, Paolo Petrangeli, Gio Pistone, Irene Rinaldi, Alessandro Sardella and Mr. Thoms from Italy, Jim Avignon, Gary Baseman, Ron English and Beau Stanton from the US, Zelda Bomba from France, Dilkabear from Kazakhstan, and Malo Farfan from Mexico.
+Some of the names you will see are Nicola Alessandrini, Diavù, Marco About Bevivino, Alberto Corradi, Camilla Falsini, Massimo Giacon, Lucamaleonte, Alice Pasquini, Paolo Petrangeli, Gio Pistone, Irene Rinaldi, Alessandro Sardella and Mr. Thoms from Italy, Jim Avignon, Gary Baseman, Ron English and Beau Stanton from the US, Zelda Bomba from France, Dilkabear from Kazakhstan, and Malo Farfan from Mexico.